simbox-tech/open-core/README.md

-# Creating a Sim Runner Container
+# Creating a Sim Runner Container - for fun!

 ## Introduction
 The contents of this folder are intended to demonstrate how to create a docker